TimStewartJ/gluchart/README.md

 popular models used for time series forecasting, and is the model we will be implementing through python to make our prediction model.

 ## Data
-We used the publicly available data set of patient's CGM (Continuous Glucode Monitoring--provided by devices that the patients wore), insulin intake, and meal values from the 2016 research conducted by Dr. Stacy M. Anderson.
+We used the publicly available data set containing values taken from various patients' Continuous Gluose Monitors (Dexcom in this case) embedded into their bloodstream from the 2016 research conducted by Dr. Stacy M. Anderson.
+The dataset included Glucose level, insulin intake, and meal values, which we could clean up and use to train our model.

 Link here: https://github.com/irinagain/Awesome-CGM/wiki/Anderson-(2016)

 ## Machine Learning